kabirt7/csv-parser-cli/README.md

 * prints the records to stdout in a specific YAML format

 ## Features
-* parses CSV file
-* sorts the records by `division` and `points`, selects top three records and prints the records in the specified YAML format
+* parses CSV file, sorts the records by `division` and `points`, selects top three records and prints the records in the specified YAML format
 * can work with different Record Classes as long as the Record Class has the correct methods

 ## Considerations